TheSketch/The-Sketch/README.md

 It’s nothing new America is the foremost powerhouse and the face of globalization.
 As we are in the age of materialism, America has become a brand all on its own aside from the very parts that make it up.

+Therefore, as an American I to am held resposible by this.

 ## Check out my Instagram